Improving Agent Coaching and Retention with AI and ML: Introducing SupportLogic SX Elevate

 It allows managers to coach in near real-time to improve agent performance

 It builds an agent scorecard to monitor performance over time

-You can learn more about ACE in our product overview HERE.
-To see a demo of ACE, click HERE.
+You can learn more about Agent Coaching in our product overview HERE.
+To see a demo, click HERE.